tdpetrou/pandas_cub/README.md

 `$ pytest tests/test_dataframe.py::TestDataFrameCreation::test_column_info`

 ### 2. Implement `__len__`
-The special method `__len__` is used to make your object work with the builtin `len` function.
+The special method `__len__` is used to make an object work with the builtin `len` function.
 Have it return the number of rows in your DataFrame.

 `$ pytest tests/test_dataframe.py::TestDataFrameCreation::test_len`

 ### 3. Return columns as a list
-Use the property decorator to make a `columns` attribute that returns the names of the columns as a list
+Use the property decorator to make a `columns` attribute that returns the names of the columns as a list.

 `$ pytest tests/test_dataframe.py::TestDataFrameCreation::test_columns`